MarRamiro/MarRamiro/README.md

 ## 🎮 Featured Project: Roll It

 **Roll It** is a Java game that combines creative design with solid coding.
-It demonstrates my enthusiasm for crafting engaging experiences.
+It demonstrates my enthusiasm for crafting engaging experiences and team work.

 [Check out Roll It](https://github.com/UCM-FDI-DISIA/proyectois2dg2022-pmc)

 ## 🚀 Looking Forward

-Eager to apply my skills in computer science and math, especially differential geometry, to groundbreaking research.
+Eager to apply my skills in computer science and math, to groundbreaking research.
 Aiming to blend theory with practical applications in future collaborations.

 ## 📫 Connect With Me